-Macintosh users should look for the Pulse icon in the upper right corner of the desktop environment (the Finder).
+Macintosh users should look for the Pulse icon in the upper right-hand corner of their desktop (the Finder).

-The Pulse Secure client used to be marketed as "Junos Pulse" and featured a different logo.
-If your system has an older version of Pulse installed that uses this logo, you should be able to set up a remote connection.
-But you should eventually look to replace this older client with a current version of the Pulse Secure client
+Note: The Pulse Secure client used to be marketed as "Junos Pulse" and featured a different logo (see below).
+If your system has an older version of Pulse installed, you should upgrade to the latest version of the Pulse Secure client.

-Affiliates of the University of Pittsburgh (registered students, faculty or staff) can download a copy of the Pulse Secure client from the Software Download Service.
-Log onto the My Pitt Portal and enter "software" into the Ask Cathy search field.
+Students, faculty, and staff can download the Pulse Secure client from the Software Download Service at My Pitt.
+Log in to My Pitt and enter "software" into the Ask Cathy search field.
 Click on the link for the Software Download Service.

 The Pulse Secure client software for Windows and Macintosh PCs is listed under the vendor Pulse Secure as "Pulse VPN Desktop Client."